-2.28.
+2.29.
 Certain parts of the safety relevant information may be of a sensitive or confidential nature.
-The operating organization should decide either to limit the presentation of such information in the safety analysis report or else to adopt other information security measures.
-These measures could include limiting access to certain parts of the safety analysis report, to ensure that the information that is publicly available will not contain data that could be misused (e.g. for malicious acts endangering nuclear power plant safety and/or nuclear security) or lead to a violation of intellectual property rights, or else compromise business or sensitive information.
-At the same time, the operating organization should ensure that measures to protect intellectual property rights, or business or sensitive information deemed necessary to perform its function.
+The operating organization should decide either to limit the presentation of such information in the safety analysis report or to adopt other information security measures.
+These measures could include limiting access to certain parts of the safety analysis report to ensure that the information that is publicly available will not contain data that could be misused (e.g. for malicious acts endangering nuclear power plant safety or nuclear security), lead to a violation of intellectual property rights, or compromise business or sensitive information.
+At the same time, the operating organization should ensure that measures to protect intellectual property rights or business or sensitive information do not impede a comprehensive review of the safety analysis report by the regulatory body; the regulatory body should have access to all the information necessary to perform its function.
 In addition to the safety analysis report used in the licensing process, consideration should be given to the preparation of a safety analysis report that does not contain any sensitive information for the purpose of communication and consultation with interested parties such as the public.